Enrique Herrera (wrestler)

 Enrique Armando Herrera Huacre is a Peruvian freestyle wrestler.
 He won the silver medal in the men's 57 kg event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 He won the bronze medal in his event at the 2022 South American Games held in Asunción, Paraguay.

 He lost his bronze medal match in his event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
+In 2024, he competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his first match by Roman Bravo-Young of Mexico.